IndigoUnited/node-couchnode/README.md

 be there.
 Unfortunately, the official client handles this as a failure, and returns an `Error` in the callback, meaning you have to constantly to check if the error code is not `couchbase.errors.keyNotFound`.
-JavaScript has an `undefined` type, which could be leverage for these scenarios.
+JavaScript has an `undefined` type, which could be leveraged for these scenarios.

 - In a `getMulti` scenario, the `keyNotFound` issue is even more troublesome, in which instead of an `Error`, they return a `Number` stating the amount